-Domain: Leadership and Decision Making lm plementa tion Stat tus Indicator Examples or Evidence of Practice Not ot Partially Fully Data Sources/Supporting Evidence yet В Α runy 7.
+Domain: Leadership and De cision M laking Im plementa ation Stat tus Indicator Examples or Evidence of Practice Not Part rtially Data Sources/Supporting Evidence yet В Α 1 uny 7.
 School administrators communicate expectations for all school personnel to share responsibility for all of the students in their building and consider all SWDs as general education students first.
 Administrators clearly and consistently articulate the following expectations for all school personnel during faculty meetings, School Advisory Committee meetings, PLCs, staff newsletters, etc.: General and special education teachers are expected to share instructional and behavioral support responsibilities for SWDs in each classroom and other school settings.
 SWDs are not the sole responsibility of special education personnel during academic and non-academic school activities.
 School personnel refer to special education teachers by name rather than exceptionality of students on their caseload (e.g., Mrs. Smith rather than the Autistic Teacher).
 All school personnel are trained and responsible for safety and evacuation procedures for SWDs.
 Administrators provide written rationale and other resources (e.g., research articles, newsletters, websites) with information and strategies on inclusive practices.
 Administrators survey staff to determine beliefs and attitudes about inclusive practices.
 Administrators review staff schedules to ensure all personnel have opportunities to support students with and without disabilities.
 Administrators ensure that all personnel are responsible for and understand the health and safety procedures for all students, especially those who have extensive support needs.
-Y Planning Week- SFs meet & greet with teachers Sugge ested Measures: Results of surveys, self-as sessments, questionnaires, interviews and teacher schedu les.
-School leaders are critical in setting and ma sibility for all students in the school is a cor intaining a vision for inclusive education with all personnel nerstone of inclusive education. and acros ss all scho ol classro oms and s ettings.
-Creating a climate of shared Comn ents:
+Y Teacher schedules sessments, questionnaires, interviews and teacher schedu sc all scho ol classro ome and e cottings.
+Creating a climate of chared Note: School leaders are critical in setting and maintaining a vision for inclusive education with all personnel and across all school classrooms and settings.
+Creating a climate of shared esponsibility for all students in the school is a cornerstone of inclusive education.
+Comn omments:

-Domain: Leadership and Decision Making lm plementa tion Stat :us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α 1 uny 8.
+Domain: Leadership and Decision Making Im plementa ation Stat tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В Α , 8.
 School administrators facilitate the use of resources, by school personnel, to implement best practices for inclusive education for all SWDs.
 School administrators obtain and allocate resources (e.g., personnel and materials) to implement effective inclusive practices.
-School administrators provide and monitor the use of resources across all school teams, such as: Supplemental materials for core subject areas related to all academic standards; Text sets with differentiated reading levels; Accessible instructional materials, (e.g., textbook set for homework and textbooks with alternate formats: audio/electronic, braille, large print); Assistive technologies, supports and services; Time for instructional planning; and Allocation of personnel aligned with in-class support needs of students (e.g., reading and math coaches, paraprofessionals, therapists). > Accountability Data PLC minutes SWDs.
-Inventory lists available to all staff indicating supple nutes from planning meetings with support personnel, coa use with all students across all content areas and grade Note: Aligns with District BPIE Indicator #5.
+School administrators provide and monitor the use of resources across all school teams, such as: Supplemental materials for core subject areas related to all academic standards; Text sets with differentiated reading levels; Accessible instructional materials, (e.g., textbook set for homework and textbooks with alternate formats: audio/electronic, braille, large print); Assistive technologies, supports and services; Time for instructional planning; and Allocation of personnel aligned with in-class support needs of students (e.g., reading and math coaches, paraprofessionals, therapists).
+Y Orders are placed as needed for materials for ESE classrooms, swd given access to Learning Ally, consult with district to ensure students have appropriate A/T and access to supplemental materials approved by district SWDs.
+Inventory lists available to all staff indicating supple inutes from planning meetings with support personnel, coa r use with all students across all content areas and grade Note: Aligns with District BPIE Indicator #5.
 Within an MTSS, all educators should have access to a variety of resources that include concepts of universal design so that all students have access to and can make progress in the general education curriculum.
-Comn nents:
+Comm ents: